-As a communication (with PR emphasis) alumnus of Boise State, I am very excited to be the person behind Boise State’s social media voice, and to offer my expertise in this field.
-Although online media is a new field, I see many traditional communication and media roles transitioning to fill jobs in this industry, and I am at the forefront.
+As a communication (with PR emphasis) alumnus of Boise State, Leigh Ann is very excited to be the person behind Boise State’s social media voice, and to offer her expertise in the field.
+Although online media is a new field, she sees many traditional communication and media roles transitioning to fill jobs in this industry, and she is proud to be at the forefront.

-After working several years at creative agencies and as a freelance entity in Boise, I am now part of Boise State’s professional staff as Digital Communications Specialist in the Office of Communications and Marketing.
+After working several years at creative agencies and as a freelance entity in Boise, ultimately she became part of Boise State’s professional staff as Digital Communications Specialist in the Office of Communications and Marketing.

 Meet Communication Graduate Student, Kayla Griffin who explains why her Comm degree helped to bridge the gap between an education and her dreams.

 “All I have ever wanted to do with my life is rescue animals and paint.
 I chose a degree in Communication because it was the only department that allowed me to pursue any dream.
 I learned applicable skills such as: public speaking, presenting, debate and logic, contemporary issues, and rhetoric.”

 At first she worried about limitations, that she wouldn’t be able to do the things she truly loved.
 However, as an undergraduate Kayla was hired by Zoo Boise to work with endangered species and in conservation just because she was able to communicate with visitors in a way that biologist couldn’t.
 She translated jargon into common language, leaving visitors more empowered to protect endangered species.
 She enjoyed ding fun things with Zoo Boise, such as feeding new born coatis, cleaning the penguin pool, and even running the butterfly exhibit.

 “Art is communication, so it makes sense to have an educated background in communication.
 How people construct shared meaning is a valuable thing to understand.
 That alone can take you anywhere!
 I love communication scholarship so much I’ve begun to pursue my Graduate Degree.”